 KEY DUTIES AND RESPONSIBILITIES:

-- Develop relationships among community members and among ally and partner organizations
+- Developing relationships among community members and among ally and partner organizations

-- Build capacity of community members’ and youth leadership to advocate and give testimony on their own behalf
+- Building capacity of community members’ and youth leadership to advocate and give testimony on

-- Support the development of narrative strategies and sharing of communications related to the Climate and Environmental Justice Campaign.
+- Supporting the development of narrative strategies and communications related to the Climate and Environmental Justice Campaign.

-- Advance the efforts to support and advocate for policies for a Just Transition Qualifications:
+- Advancing the efforts to support and advocate for policies grounded in and led by our grassroots base

-- Demonstrated understanding of climate, environmental justice, farmworker, immigrant, labor, other social change issues Climate Justice Organizer
+- Personal transportation and good driving record; flexibility to travel around South Florida – demonstrated understanding of climate, environmental justice, farmworker, immigrant, labor, other social change issues

 - Well-developed critical thinking, time management, and leadership skills